schlotg/viage-cli/README.md

 # Welcome to Viage CLI
 This is a companion project to [Viage](https://github.com/schlotg/viage) that allows you to quickly start Viage projects and create components and services.
-See the [Viage](https://github.com/schlotg/viage) project for more details.
+See the [Viage Website](https://schlotg.github.io/) for more details.

 ## Installation
 npm install -g viage-cli